tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 ====

 A type is a concept from Python.
 You can create types with a `class` declaration in a Python module.
+In all these examples, we do no more than inherit behaviour from other base classes, hence the single `pass` instruction in the class body.

 Notice that two of the entity declarations in the script file have a `:types:` constraint; Fighter 2 has to be some kind of Animal, and the Weapon a Tool.